-We do not have a partner for the development of pimavanserin, and are solely responsible for the advancement of this program and commercialization of the product.
+We are solely responsible for the development and advancement of this program and commercialization of the product.

 We have full responsibility for the pimavanserin program throughout the world.
 We expect our research and development costs for continued development of pimavanserin to be substantial.
-While we currently are undertaking the ongoing development work for pimavanserin, including clinical trials of pimavanserin for indications other than in PD Psychosis, in the future we would need to add resources and raise additional funds in order to take this product candidate to market for indications other than in PD Psychosis or in jurisdictions outside the United States, and to conduct the necessary sales and marketing activities, and to conduct further development activities, if we do not secure a partner.
-Our current strategy is to commercialize NUPLAZID for the treatment of hallucinations and delusions associated with PD Psychosis in the United States using our specialty sales force focused primarily on neurologists, a small group of psychiatrists, and pharmacists and physicians in long-term care facilities who treat PD Psychosis patients.
-In addition, if we are approved to commercialize NUPLAZID in markets outside of the United States, we will more than likely need to establish one or more strategic alliances in the future for that purpose.
-Without future collaboration partners in the United States and abroad, we might not be able to realize the full value of NUPLAZID.
+While we currently are undertaking the ongoing development work for pimavanserin, including clinical trials of pimavanserin for indications other than in PD Psychosis and a planned supplemental NDA submission for pimavanserin in dementia-related psychosis, in the event of approval for dementia-related psychosis, we would need to add significant resources, and possibly raise additional capital, in order to further commercialize pimavanserin, and to conduct the necessary sales and marketing activities, and to conduct further development activities.
+Our current strategy is to continue to commercialize NUPLAZID for the treatment of hallucinations and delusions associated with PD Psychosis in the United States using our specialty sales force focused primarily on neurologists, a small group of psychiatrists, and pharmacists and physicians in long-term care facilities who treat PD Psychosis patients.
+In preparation for a potential U.S. launch in dementia-related psychosis, we will need to increase the U.S. sales force significantly, and expand additional commercial, medical affairs and general and administrative support functions prior to obtaining regulatory approval for pimavanserin in dementia-related psychosis.
+In addition, if we are approved to commercialize NUPLAZID in markets outside of the United States, we may need to establish one or more strategic alliances in the future for that purpose.
+Without future additional resources or collaboration partners in the United States and abroad, we might not be able to realize the full value of NUPLAZID.

-We conducted, and continue to revisit, our life-cycle planning project for pimavanserin that was initiated in 2015 and through which we have formulated a multi-year plan to develop pimavanserin in additional indications other than in PD Psychosis, including in dementia-related psychosis, schizophrenia and depression, as described above.
-Given the unique profile of pimavanserin, together with the list of potential indications we could pursue, this has been a substantial and important undertaking.
-Our life-cycle planning process will be ongoing as we evaluate appropriate indications for pimavanserin to pursue as we seek to maximize the opportunities for this compound.
-If our life-cycle planning and execution is not conducted successfully, then we may not realize the full value from pimavanserin or may devote substantial resources to develop pimavanserin for indications that are ultimately not successful or do not yield adequate returns.
-Furthermore, even though NUPLAZID is approved for the treatment of hallucinations and delusions associated with PD Psychosis, a failure in a subsequent study for another indication, including our ongoing studies in dementia-related psychosis, schizophrenia and depression, or a failure in our post-marketing studies could harm our ability to successfully market NUPLAZID for the treatment of hallucinations and delusions associated with PD Psychosis or could lead to it being withdrawn from the market.
+Furthermore, even though NUPLAZID is approved for the treatment of hallucinations and delusions associated with PD Psychosis, a failure in a subsequent pimavanserin study for another indication, including our ongoing studies in schizophrenia and depression, or any additional studies that may be required in dementia-related psychosis, or a failure in our post-marketing studies could harm our ability to successfully market NUPLAZID for the treatment of hallucinations and delusions associated with PD Psychosis or could lead to it being withdrawn from the market.
 If we are unable to develop pimavanserin for other indications, we may not be able to maximize the potential of the compound and that could have a material adverse effect on our future revenues and our success as a company.

-Pimavanserin is currently in development for several additional indications other than in PD Psychosis, and we are initiating the development of trofinetide for Rett syndrome.
+Pimavanserin is currently in late-stage development for several additional indications other than in PD Psychosis, and we have initiated Phase 3 development of trofinetide for Rett syndrome.
 Drug development is a long, expensive and unpredictable process with a high risk of failure.